Table of Contents

 Common Web Life Cycle Models

-The Waterfall Model is one of the most traditional and structured approaches to web development.
-It follows a linear, step-by-step process, meaning each stage must be completed before moving on to the next.
-Just like water flows downward in a waterfall, this model moves in one direction without going back.
+1. Waterfall Model in Web Development: The Waterfall Model is one of the oldest and most traditional approaches used in web development.
+It follows a linear and sequential process, where each phase must be completed before moving to the next one.
+Similar to water flowing downward in a waterfall, the development process moves step by step in a single direction, with little or no possibility of returning to previous stages.

 How Does the Waterfall Model Work?